OlivierLD/raspberry-coffee/oliv-scratch-pad/rpi.networking/setup.md

 # Networking on the Raspberry Pi
-See the official doc: <https://www.raspberrypi.org/documentation/configuration/wireless/>
+See the (well done) official doc: <https://www.raspberrypi.org/documentation/configuration/wireless/>

 > Do keep an eye on the IP addresses, 192.168.4.0, 1, 2...